Audoryosa/Quagmire-sounds/README.md

 Just Quagmire and his best one-liners

+## How to run
-## Run with your favourite Java IDE
+Using quagmire.exe or with IDE